h-omer/neo4j-versioner-core/docs/index.md

 name | necessity | detail
 ---- | --------- | ------
 `entity` | mandatory | The entity node to operate with.
+`date` | optional | The time-in-millis value of a given date, used instead of the current one.

 #### Return value